Bhojpuri language: Politeness

 Bhojpuri syntax and vocabulary reflects a three-tier system of politeness.
 Any verb can be conjugated through these tiers.
-The verb to come in Bhojpuri is aana and the verb to speak is bolna.
+The verb to come in Bhojpuri is aail and the verb to speak is bolal.
 The imperatives come! and speak! can be conjugated in five ways, each marking subtle variation in politeness and propriety.
 These permutations exclude a host of auxiliary verbs and expressions, which can be added to verbs to add another degree of subtle variation.
 For extremely polite or formal situations, the pronoun is generally omitted.

 Similarly, adjectives are marked for politeness and formality.
 The adjective your has several forms with different tones of politeness: tum (casual and intimate), "tōhār" (polite and intimate), "t'hār" (formal yet intimate), rā'ur (polite and formal) and āpke (extremely formal).
-Although there are many tiers of politeness, Bhojpuri speakers mainly use the form tum to address a younger individual and aap for an individual who is older, or holds a higher position in workplace situations.
+Although there are many tiers of politeness, Bhojpuri speakers mainly use the form tu to address a younger individual and raua for an individual who is older, or holds a higher position in workplace situations.